The Execution of Lady Jane Grey: Treatment

 It is difficult to ascertain by the setting and the lighting whether it was the artist's intention to create the impression that the scene was taking place outside a building or in an interior.
 The architectural features shown can occur on both interiors and exteriors of Norman buildings.
 The darkness of the upper part of the painting is suggestive of an interior, while the light that bathes the central figure is daylight.
 Ghislaine Kenyon, head of education at the National Gallery, commented on the sense of foreboding that the darkness was intended to create.

 The intensely dark areas that occupy a large proportion of the painting's surface play a big part in the drama.
-Not only is the shadow of the upper section of the painting black, so also are the cloth that covers the platform, the dress of one of the ladies, the cloak of Baron Chandos and the sleeves of the executioner.
-Three garments form accents of warm colour, the brown dress of one of the ladies, the orange fur of the Lieutenant's collar and the blood-red hose of the executioner.
+Not only is the shadow of the upper section of the painting black, so also are the cloth that covers the platform, the dress of one of the ladies, the cloak of Baron Chandos, and the sleeves of the executioner.
+Three garments form accents of warm colour, the brown dress of one of the ladies, the orange fur of the Lieutenant's collar, and the blood-red hose of the executioner.
 The colour of Lady Jane's red-gold hair is picked up in the straw beneath the block.
-Against the darkness, Lady Jane, with her pallid flesh, her white bodice and satin petticoat, makes a splash of light.
+Against the darkness, Lady Jane, with her pallid flesh, her white bodice, and her satin petticoat, makes a splash of light.
 The artist seizes the eye of the viewer by placing the most intense patches of white on Jane's blindfold and the area of her skirt just between her outstretched hand and the sharply defined edge of the block.

 Delaroche has used many small details in telling the story and increasing the dramatic and emotive quality of the painting.
-The figures play their parts like actors through the expressions and gestures of grief and despair of the two women, the almost fatherly tenderness with which the Lieutenant of the Tower assists the blindfolded girl to take up the required position and the displeasure in the face of the executioner at the task that confronts him.
+The figures play their parts like actors through the expressions and gestures of grief and despair of the two women, the almost fatherly tenderness with which the Lieutenant of the Tower assists the blindfolded girl to take up the required position, and the displeasure in the face of the executioner at the task that confronts him.
 Other narrative details include the rings on the block with the ropes which lash it steady to the floor, and the well-honed but well-worn edge to the axe.
 Kenyon points out that the clean straw, commonly placed near the site of an execution to soak up blood, and the white dress were devices used by the artist to make the observer suppose what would happen to them next.